 Stay hydrated.
 Thirst isn’t a good indicator of dehydration, often by the time you feel thirsty you’re already dehydrated.
 To prevent this, stay hydrated and drink plenty of cool liquids, especially water.
 Flavouring water with natural fruit juice can make it more appealing, especially for your kids.
 Fruits and veggies are a good choice too, as they have high water content.

 Take a break from the heat.
-Try spending a few hours in a cool place.
-It could be a tree-shaded area, swimming pool or an air-conditioned spot such as a shopping mall, grocery store, place of worship or public library.
+Try spending a few hours in a cool place in your backyard.
+A backyard setup could be a tree-shaded area, swimming pool or an air-conditioned spot such as a shopping mall, grocery store, place of worship or public library.

 Health related articles: